-All students in the College of Education should contact the Academic Advising Center for an initial appointment to complete paperwork necessary for entering programs in the College of Education.
+All students in the College of Education should contact the Office of Academic Advising for an initial appointment to complete paperwork necessary for entering programs in the College of Education.

-Elementary, Middle School, High School and All-Level Certification Field Base Requirement
+Elementary, Middle School, High School, and All-Level Certification Field Base Requirement

-Students in any teacher certification program must participate in a block of courses taught two days per week at a public school in the Central Texas area.
-This pre-student teaching experience is a unique opportunity to learn in actual classrooms, in a partnership between Texas State and public school faculty.
+Students in any teacher certification program must participate in a block of integrated courses taught two days per week at a public school in the Central Texas area.
+This prestudent teaching experience is a unique opportunity to learn in actual classrooms, in a partnership between Texas State and public school faculty.
 It fulfills the field experience requirement for teaching in the public schools.
 The field block is taken following the required courses indicated below.